Cornelius Jeremiah Vanderbilt: Early life

 Cornelius "Corneel" Jeremiah Vanderbilt was born on Staten Island on December 29, 1830.
 He was the second son of thirteen children born to Cornelius Vanderbilt and Sophia Johnson Vanderbilt, who were first cousins.
 He had 11 siblings who survived to adulthood; Phebe, Ethelinda, Eliza, William ("Billy"), Emily, Sophia, Maria, Frances, Mary, Catherine, and George (who died in 1863 at age 24).
 Corneel had another brother named George, born in 1832, who died as a child.

 According to official records, Corneel matriculated at Columbia College with the class of 1850, but did not graduate with the class.

 When he was 18 years old, Corneel began suffering from epilepsy, which his father saw as weakness and even mental derangement, believing his son needed to be in a mental asylum.
 His father thought the epileptic fits were a punishment on himself for his having married his own cousin.

+In 1848, his younger sister Mary heard screaming from Corneel's room, she ran to investigate and found the Commodore beating Cornelius with a riding whip.
+She intervened and grabbed the whip from his hand.

 In 1849, in order to "toughen him up", his father sent the then 18-year-old Corneel off to be a sailor aboard a three-masted schooner which was making its way to California and its gold fields.
 However, Corneel was stricken ill when he arrived in San Francisco and drew a draft on his father in order to pay for his return to New York.
 Upon his return, his father had him arrested for drawing the draft and committed him to the Bloomingdale Insane Asylum.
 Corneel's records from the asylum state: "Form of mental disorder: dementia (supported by father)".

 He was finally discharged from the asylum on February 20, 1850.

 Corneel being committed to Bloomingdale Insane Asylum by his father happened just five years after his mother, Sophia, had also briefly been committed by his father to the same asylum.
 In 1844, his father sent Sophia on a trip to Canada with one of their daughters, in order to have more private time with their governess (who promptly quit).
 When Sophia returned, she found that her husband had purchased a large townhouse at 10 Washington Place in New York City and intended it to be their new residence.
 She was so upset that she stood up to the domineering Cornelius and steadfastly refused to leave their Staten Island home and friends.
 The Commodore decided that she was mentally unstable due to this behavior.
 He told their children that their mother was "in poor health" and that she "was at the change of life."
 Against protests from all of their children (except William), their father had their mother committed to Bloomingdale Insane Asylum.
 However, the physicians there insisted she return home.
 When she did, she reluctantly acquiesced to her husband's demands and moved to Manhattan.